PrinceJoshi312/Codebase-Q-A-Assistant/README.md

 - **No Hallucination Mandate:** The agent is instructed to only answer based on the provided code context.
 - **Local-First Indexing:** Your embeddings are generated locally, reducing costs and keeping your data private.
 - **Agentic Workflow:** The AI can autonomously decide how to search the code to find the best answer.
+- **Execution Flow Visualization:** Ask "How does this code run?" to see a step-by-step logic flow.